NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

     {
         "attributes": [
             {
-                "doc": "Short description of what this type of Interface contains.", "name": "help",
+                "doc": "Path to the origin of the data represented in this interface.", "name": "source",
-                "required": false,
                 "type": "text"
             },
             {
-                "doc": "Path to the origin of the data represented in this interface.", "name": "source",
+                "doc": "Short description of what this type of Interface contains.", "name": "help",
                 "type": "text"
             }
         ],